jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 Hajine
 13
 CYBER THREAT LANDSCAPE REPORT 2022
-Mirais code has been public since the end of 2016 when it was released by its author.
+Mirai’s code has been public since the end of 2016 when it was released by its author.
 Different variants of the malware have emerged since, including Satori, Okiru, Miori, and Moobot, just to name a few.